 You need relief!
-Stress relief, that is – and Shape has 20 simple but highly effective stress reduction techniques that you can use, starting now.
+Stress relief, that is – and we 20 simple but highly effective stress reduction techniques that you can use, starting now.

 Nothing is more stressful than being unprepared.
 Get organized so you're ready for the next day, taking a few minutes to make a to-do list and clean up before you leave.
 Knowing you've got everything covered means you'll be less likely to fret about work in the evenings.
 When you come in the next morning, you'll have the sense that you're in control of the situation and can handle it.
 This sets a positive tone for the day, which can help you get more accomplished.

 According to an American Psychological Association (APA) survey, more women than men (one in three) turn to comfort food such as ice cream and cookies to ease stress.
 It's common for women to deny themselves favorite foods because they're trying to lose weight.
 But under stress, the urge for them becomes even stronger.

 In fact, researchers at Montclair State University in New Jersey recently confirmed that dieters are more likely than non-dieters to overeat when under pressure, bingeing on the very same high-fat foods they normally try to avoid.
 The key is to not deprive yourself.
 Keep three or four healthy snacks on hand that you know you'll probably want--peanuts, if you like salty; string cheese, if you crave protein; a small piece of chocolate for something sweet--so you aren't tempted to binge.

 Doing almost any routine, repetitive activity (like vacuuming, shredding paper or knitting), or reciting a word that represents how you wish you felt (such as calm) is a quick way to achieve a Zen-like state.